mkopinsky/conferences/phptek2019/security/access-control-authorization.md

     * Users can have one or more roles
     * Each role will have one or more permissions
     * Operations are restricted based on permissions
     * [php-rbac](http://phprbac.net/) is OWASP-maintained library for PHP
         * Looks outdated, but that's because they consider it complete
+* Attribute-based Access Control
+    * Users can still be assigned to one or more role
+    * Resources (and users) have specific attributes
-*
+        * e.g. owner, date, status
+    * Users (or roles) have applied **policies** that use these attributes to allow or block access
+        * e.g. users in the download_manager role can download files that they themselves uploaded
+    * Policies are evaluated at request time based on current attributes